Parametric measures of variability induced by risk measures: Empirical analysis

 \section{Empirical analysis}

-In this section, we analyze the financial data for the three classes of variability measures studied in this paper, and observe the difference between their performances during different periods of time (different economic regimes).
-Our data are the historical price movements spanned from $01/04/1999$ to $06/30/2020$ of the S\&P $500$ index.\footnote{The source of the price data is Yahoo Finance.} We use its daily log-loss data\footnote{We use the log-loss (negative log-return) to be consistent with most studies on financial asset return data.} over the observation period with moving window of $253$ days for daily estimation of the variability measures.
-For example, an estimation of $\Delta^Q_{p}$ on $01/02/2000$ use the log-loss data from Jan $1999$ to Dec $1999$.
+In this section, we illustrate the three classes of variability measures studied in this paper by means of a few empirical studies on financial data.

+We first analyze the difference between the performances of these variability measures during different periods of time (different economic regimes).
+Our data are the historical price movements spanned from $01/04/1999$ to $06/30/2020$ of the S\&P $500$ index.\footnote{The source of the price data is Yahoo Finance.} We use its daily log-loss data\footnote{We use the log-loss (negative log-return) to be consistent with most studies on financial asset return data.
+Note that since our variability measures are symmetric, using log-losses is equivalent to using log-returns.} over the observation period with moving window of $253$ days for daily estimation of the variability measures.
 To compare the relative performance of the three measures, we report the ratios $\Delta_q^\ES/\Delta_r^\ex$ and $\Delta_q^\ES/\Delta_p^Q$ for the S\&P $500$ daily log-losses in Figures \ref{ratio2} and \ref{ratio1} using the rule of thumb for $(p,q,r)$ obtained in Section \ref{sec6} induced by the normal distribution.
 In Figure \ref{ratio2}, spikes in the ratio of $\Delta_q^\ES/\Delta_p^Q$ are located around the $2008$ subprime crisis and the COVID-$19$ period.
 On the other hand, the ratio $\Delta_q^\ES/\Delta_r^{\ex}$ in Figure \ref{ratio1} experiences a down-slide around the subprime crisis and the COVID-$19$ period.
 These results suggest that $\Delta_q^\ES$ is more sensitive to extremely large losses than $\Delta_p^Q$, but $\Delta_r^\ex$ is even more sensitive than $\Delta_q^\ES$.
 Recall that these ratios should be $1$ if the underlying losses are normally distributed, whereas we observe $\Delta_q^\ES/\Delta_p^Q>1$ and $\Delta^\ES_q/\Delta_r^{\ex}<1$ for most dates during the period of 2000 - 2020 ($\Delta_q^\ES/\Delta_r^{\ex}$ is almost always smaller than 1).
-Hence, Figures \ref{ratio2} and \ref{ratio1} confirm that the data from S\&P $500$ are not normally distributed, and in fact, they are heavy tailed.
-The tail-heaviness of financial return data is well studied; see \cite{MFE15} for more discussions.
+Hence, Figures \ref{ratio2} and \ref{ratio1} confirm that the log-losses of S\&P $500$ are not normally distributed, and in fact, they typically show paretian tails, as is well studied in the literature (see, e.g., \cite{MFE15}).